Russian MPs approve controversial bill restricting internet

 Authors of the initiative say Russia must ensure the security of its networks after US President Donald Trump unveiled a new American cybersecurity strategy last year that said Russia had carried out cyber attacks with impunity.

-The legislation has been dubbed a "sovereign internet" bill by Russian media.
+The legislation has been dubbed the "sovereign internet" bill by Russian media.

 Critics say implementing the measures would be expensive and give vast censorship powers to the government's new traffic monitoring centre.